Fanie de Villiers bowled an inspired spell in the second innings to script a famous win for South Africa away from home © Getty Images

 The first ball from Donald seemed to be a gentle loosener that pitched just on off and moved away from Border.
 The second ball pitched at approximately the same location, but held its line and hit the off-stump: the main thorn in the South African flesh was out of the way.

 Martyn then pushed the ball to extra-cover with Cronje in hot pursuit; the batsmen turned blind, and so did Cronje when he picked up the ball; the direct hit found Warne short of the non-striker’s end.
-Australia were 75 for eight, and the balance had tilted in the favour of the tourists.
+Australia were 75 for 8, and the balance had tilted in the favour of the tourists.

 Martyn was there, though: the thought seemed to have given McDermott ideas as he opened up.
 The broad shoulders, strong forearms, and the club of a bat came into action as he sent the tourists in a leather-hunting spree all around the ground.
 With hundred coming up the Australians inched closer and closer towards the target.